idvorkin/idvorkin.github.io/_td/nlp.md

 permalink: /nlp
 ---

 My explorations of NLP, mostly using my corpus of journal entries and other writing.
-My intent is two fold 1) learning about NLP and sentiment analysis 2) finding latent meaning in my writing, ideally to help me better understand my own psychological processes.
-I've had much more success with the former then the latter
+My intent is twofold: 1) learning about NLP and sentiment analysis 2) finding latent meaning in my writing, ideally to help me better understand my own psychological processes.
+I've had much more success with the former than the latter.

-My Journal Entries are private, but you can see my [code here](https://github.com/idvorkin/nlp)(though it is tightly coupled to my corpus and format).
+My Journal Entries are private, but you can see my [code here](https://github.com/idvorkin/nlp) (though it is tightly coupled to my corpus and format).

-To beter underst all this check out this course: <https://www.nlpdemystified.org/course/seq2seq-and-attention>
+To better understand all this, check out this course: <https://www.nlpdemystified.org/course/seq2seq-and-attention>

 ## Success Criteria

 - Deeper understanding of what I care about.
-- Played with different cloud stacks for NLP
+- Played with different cloud stacks for NLP.
-- Do simple work frequency analysis
+- Do simple word frequency analysis.
-- Played with word embedding
+- Played with word embedding.
 - Topic/mood over time visualization.

 <!-- prettier-ignore-start -->